 A 3.5 mile circular route heading north along Ladhill Ghyll, through woodland and pasture, and visiting a former hermitage.
 The return section will include climbing Hawnby Hill (298m) before descending back to the village for refreshments at The Owl pub (or bring your own picnic).

-There will be stiles, and steep & muddy sections.
+There will be stiles, and steep and muddy sections.
 The walk should take about 2 hours in total.

 Walk Leader: Jamie Savile.
 Please let Jamie know if you would like to come on jamie@mexboroughestates.co.uk.